davidjb/technicolor-tg799vac-hacks/README.md

 1. Disconnect any form of WAN connection from your modem, such as the xDSL line or Ethernet connection on the WAN port.
 This is super important in ensuring that the modem's firmware doesn't go auto-updating.

+1. Have a computer or device on hand where you can set up the following tools.
+   If you don't have Python or Git installed, you'll need to install them both or figure out a plan to proceed manually.

 1. Get the latest version of these scripts; you'll need them for later:

    ```sh
    git clone https://github.com/davidjb/technicolor-tg799vac-hacks.git
    ```

+   Make sure you do this on your computer/device rather than on your modem.

 1. Get the latest version of `autoflashgui`, the firmware flashing and root
    tool: